adawang1024/Poetic_Lego/README.md

 # Poetic_Lego
-This repo contains R code and data files for data analysis for the research project - poetic lego
+This repo contains R code and datasets for data analysis for the research project - Poetic Lego

-# Structural Complexity Analysis

 ## Introduction